pmem/pmdk/doc/pmempool-rm.1.md

 `-s, --only-pools`

-Remove only pool files and do not remove poolset files.
+Remove only pool files and do not remove poolset files (default behaviour).

+`-a, --all`

+Remove all poolset files - local and remote.

+`-l, --local`

+Remove local poolset files.

+`-r, --remote`

+Remove local poolset files.

 `-f, --force`